 You can also look for themes and subjects that work together in black and white.
 For example, here is a set of photos of old cars.
 I made them in different countries and never thought of bringing them together until I developed them in black and white.

 I hope the ideas in this tutorial encourage you to give black and white a try, especially if you have never tried it before.

-You can learn more about black and white photography with my latest ebook The Magic of Black & White.
-Don’t forget you can buy it today for just $10 (the price goes up to $14 on May 1).
+You can learn more about black and white photography with my latest ebook The Magic of Black & White: 50 Assignments.
+Don’t forget you can buy it today for just $10 (the price goes up to $14 on July 1).

 Thanks for reading.
 You can get more great articles and tips about photography in my popular Mastering Photography email newsletter.
 Join today and I’ll send you 47 PhotoTips cards and my ebook Introducing Lightroom Classic .
 Over 30,000 photographers subscribe.
 Enter your email now and join us.